joc32/MovieLens-GenrePrediction/README.md

     To run the application, run the docker container on a machine with CUDA support.

     Command used for starting the container.
-    1. sudo docker run -d --gpus all -p <IMAGE ID>
+    1. sudo docker run -d --gpus all <IMAGE ID>

     Command used for getting to the image.
     2. sudo docker exec -it <CONTAINER ID> /bin/bash